arthur-alves/AwsUtils/README.md

 ###Configure AwsUtils over scripts

-To create a automate script in **AWS** you must to do some basic config.
-First, we going to config a file .boto and credentials.
+To create a automated scripts for **AWS** you must to do some basic config.
+First, we going to create a config file called *.boto* and *credentials.*
 This files are mandatory to login in AWS over the scripts.
 A **boto** lib automatically get in this files the credentials to comunicate with EC2.